manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * An optional counter expression.
 * Take at least one child.

 The WeakAbort statement instantaneously start its body.
-The body is preempted and the Abort terminates at the instant where the expression is true, or the signal is present, but left the control to its body during this instant.
+The body is preempted and the Abort terminates at the instant where the delay expression elapses, but left the control to its body during this instant.

 In the following example, `S` is emitted at the first instant.
 On the following reaction, both `O` and `W` are emitted: